 Figure 5.
 Particle distribution in the One-Loop device at times: A) 1 s, B) 5 s, C) 15 s and D) 25 s.

 Total retention of the particles was achieved for the fields of 500 and 1000 mT, as the particles remain statically attached to the walls of the microreactor.
 To support this result, the particle's loss and retention ratio were analyzed by counting the particles leaving the system through the microreactor's outlet during the 30 seconds of simulation (See Table 1).
-The experimentally applied magnetic field by the magnet was of 349.23 mT, which is close to the one simulated at 350 mT.
+The magnetic field applied experimentally by the magnet was of 349.23 mT, which is close to the one simulated at 350 mT.
 In this case, the particles retention approached 96.83% while the loss ratio was 3.17%.
 The actual particles loss ratio obtained experimentally was between 13 - 20%, which was closer to the results obtained in silico at 300 mT where the retention ratio was 82.67%.
 In this case, the loss ratio approached 17.33%.
 The reduction in the actual strength of the magnetic field can be explained by the marked difference in the medium surrounding the fluid computationally (i.e., air) and the actual medium (i.e., PMMA walls), which attenuates the applied magnetic field.

 Table 1.Retention ratio analysis at the microreactor's outlet after 30 seconds of simulation